-• verbose (bool) - If True, print out messages of the progress to stderr.
+- verbose (bool) If True, print out messages of the progress to stderr. - output_str (bool) If True, return output as nicely formatted string.

-Returns The scores/metrics as a dictionary.
+Returns The scores/metrics in a dictionary or as a nicely formatted str.

 Note: Metrics are only calculated over non-abstained predictions!